swkeever/skies.dev/src/content/gatsby-next-cra/index.md

 > The skies.dev website uses Gatsby.

-If your app is more dynamic, and requires dynamic data on each page request, then you may want to look at Next.js, which offers out of the box server side rendering.
+If your app is more dynamic and requires dynamic data on each page request, then you may want to look at Next.js, which offers out of the box server-side rendering.

 ## Next.js